reIkaros/jnotebooks/README.md

 # jnotebooks
-## repo with pet-projects (jupyter notebooks, for example)
+Repo with pet-projects (jupyter notebooks, for example).
 Here I collect my projects that I somehow like.